Ahmedtariq08/egnc-preact/issues.md

 2. Showing count text font color and margin
 3. Incorporate list view instead of table in dashboard cards (placeholder for loading if possible)
 4. Add newsletter

+### Pending view
+1. How to export?
+Sheetjs has a large library size.
+Need to implement backend export?